Roger & Me: Critical reception

 The film received overwhelmingly positive reviews from critics.
+Film critic Emanuel Levy called the film "scathingly funny" and likened it to the works of Mark Twain.
+Gene Siskel and Roger Ebert both put the film on their lists of The 10 Best Films of 1989.

-Film critic Pauline Kael felt the film exaggerated the social impact of GM's closing of the plant and depicted the actual events of Flint's troubles out of chronological order.
+In contrast, Pauline Kael felt the film exaggerated the social impact of GM's closing of the plant and depicted the actual events of Flint's troubles out of chronological order.
 Kael called the film "shallow and facetious, a piece of gonzo demagoguery that made me feel cheap for laughing".
 One such criticism is that the eviction at the end of the film occurred on a different day from Smith's speech, but the two events were intercut for emotional effect.
-Filmmaker Emile de Antonio was also critical of the film as well.
-Siskel and Ebert both put the film on their lists of The 10 Best Films of 1989.
+Filmmaker Emile de Antonio was also claimed to be critical of the film.
+Ebert defended the film from those who criticized it for exaggerations and inaccuracies, writing that in the film, Moore "was taking the liberties that satirists and ironists have taken with material for generations, and he was making his point with sarcasm and deft timing."

-One of the largest controversies over the film were the rumors that Moore had successfully filmed an interview with Smith and omitted it from the final cut.
-The controversy reemerged in 2007 during the promotion of his documentary Sicko and the release of the rival documentary Manufacturing Dissent, which featured a brief clip of a question-and-answer exchange between Moore and Smith at a 1987 GM shareholders' meeting.
-Moore subsequently acknowledged the encounter but claimed that it had concerned a separate topic unrelated to the film.
-He accused the critics of fabricating the event to discredit him, and claimed that if he had omitted footage of an interview with GM would have used it to discredit the film.
-However, in a 2014 MLive article released to commemorate the film's 25th anniversary, numerous crew members and interviewees of the film alleged that the interview actually had been filmed for the production.
-They said that Smith agreed to a short interview of approximately 10 questions.
-The film's cinematographer Bruce Schermer claimed that Smith agreed to a short interview of approximately 10 questions.
-He suggested that it had been cut because Smith refused to answer Moore's question of how many jobs Flint would lose as a result of GM's business strategy and because he otherwise gave "pretty boring answers".
+In 2007 during the promotion of Moore's documentary Sicko, a documentary was released named Manufacturing Dissent: Uncovering Michael Moore, which featured a clip of a question-and-answer exchange between Moore and Smith at a 1987 GM shareholders' meeting it alleged had been filmed for but not included in Roger & Me.
+Moore acknowledged the encounter (described by the Associated Press as "about a company tax abatement, as reported by Premiere magazine in 1990") but claimed it pre-dated the start of his work on the film and had nothing to do with it, and argued that had he omitted footage of an interview with Smith GM would have used it to discredit the film.
+In a 2014 oral history compiled by MLive to commemorate the film's 25th anniversary, the film's cinematographer Bruce Schermer recalled of the interview that Moore “Probably gave him 10 questions", “mainly what's the plan for Flint and how many jobs are going to be lost,” and that “Roger Smith couldn't give him the final answer and maybe he didn't want to.
+He gave pretty boring answers.
+He was as honest as he was going to be.”

 Critic Billy Stevenson described the film as Moore's "most astonishing", arguing it represents an effort to conflate film-making and labor, and that "it's this fusion of film-making and work that allows Moore to fully convey the desecration of Flint without ever transforming it into a sublime or melancholy poverty-spectacle, thereby distancing himself from the retouristing of the town-as-simulacrum that occupies the last and most intriguing part of the film".
+Eubanks later described Moore as not a documentarian but a "propagandist".